#12684, (16 February 1765-12 March 1829)

 Her father died February 1821 at the approximate age of 90.

 Richard Darby's will was probated on 20 March 1821 at the Consistorial and Episcopal Court, London.
 Further to his will, the beqests were all granted along with a further £800 in consolidated stock which was granted to the executors George Darby, Thomas Darby and Joseph Munns.
-This £800 was redeemed shortly afterwards but it isn't known what was done with it.4
+This £800 was redeemed shortly afterwards but it isn't known what was done with it.7 Martha and Jacob lived in 1829 at Hunsdon, Hertfordshire.9

-Martha died in March 1829 at age 64.
-She was buried on 19 March 1829 at St. Dunstan's churchyard, Hunsdon, Hertfordshire.6 Even though Martha Darby had died only 8 years after her father, her husband Jacob Bush lived a good many more years; if her children had seen any inheritance from thier grandfather, it would not have been until late in life.
+Martha died on 12 March 1829 at age 64 (although it was reported that her age was 63).9 She was buried on 19 March 1829 at St. Dunstan's, Hunsdon, Hertfordshire.10 Even though Martha Darby had died only 8 years after her father, her husband Jacob Bush lived a good many more years; if her children had seen any inheritance from thier grandfather, it would not have been until late in life.

 - [S549] E-mails from Eve Mintern to Tim Hill, 2012- 03:24 19th Oct 2012 "Children of Richard Darby and Sarah Peachey."